A-Guide-To-Achieve-Clean-Code-And-Best-Coding-Practices

 • Which is fun to write and easy to maintain.

-Can be considered as a clean code.
-And to achieve this we apply some sort of rules and follow certain guidelines throughout the whole project, and this thing is known as coding standards.
+You can consider it clean code.
+And to achieve this, we apply some rules and follow specific guidelines throughout the project, known as coding standards.

-In other words, these are the principles, design patterns, and conventions that must be followed while coding in order to produce high-quality code.
+In other words, one should follow these principles, design patterns, and conventions while coding to produce high-quality Code.

 • Increases the readability of written source code.